ErgoEtzy/rune-inscriptions/README.md

-\## File naming
+\## File Naming

-Filenames are kept simple and GitHub-friendly.
+Filenames are kept simple so they work well across GitHub, Windows, Obsidian, and other systems.